Here are some of the most frequently asked questions about payments and invoices.

 - are scheduled to undergo uninsured care (such as eyelift or breast augmentation surgery).

 Can I also pay my invoice in cash?

 Although the hospital prefers payment by bank transfer, you can also pay in cash.
-To do so, go to the service desk, known as the Servicebureau Facilitair Bedrijf (see the interactive floorplan).
-The service desk is open on weekdays from 9 a.m. to 5 p.m.
+To do so, go to the MUMC+ Facilities Service Desk (Servicebureau Facilitair Bedrijf, see the interactive floorplan).
+The Facilities Service Desk is open on weekdays from 9 a.m. to 5 p.m.
 You may also pay by credit card there.

 Can I obtain a list of my hospital appointments?